 The LA-based artist’s aesthetic is an extension of the epic music tradition, a modern, cinematic sensibility that harnesses the expressive power of classical music and the immediacy and accessibility of pop.
 Her repertoire spans the American songbook, pop hits, film favorites, and newly-penned originals.
 In addition to her career as a vocalist, Lindsay is an actress and uses her theatricality to deepen her vocal performances.

 Today, Lindsay embraces a fresh era of creativity through joining the Imperativa Records family.
 The LA-based label is founded by award-winning producer and composer Yoav Goren.
-Upcoming, Lindsay will issue two releases through Imperativa, the romantic pop collection Love Reimagined, and a contemporary Christmas EP.
+This year, Lindsay is issuing two new releases through Imperativa, the romantic pop collection Love Reimagined, and a contemporary Christmas EP.

 In addition to this career milestone, Lindsay is coming into her own as a songwriter.
 She recently collaborated with world-renowned sculptor Lorenzo Quinn and singer-songwriter Jared Lee for her first original, “Give and Receive,” inspired by Lorenzo Quinn’s sculpture of the same name.
 In keeping with the spirit of the project, a portion of sales from the track were donated to Hearts Smart Response founded by philanthropist and supermodel Petra Nemcova.